EliasWatson/blog/src/content/post/jj_rebase_rename.md

     ○  tsokkvqk ewatson@example.com 2025-05-23 09:57:54 old-main 9d9a3630

 You can copy over the description using the following command (assuming you're using bash/zsh/etc).
-This isn't necessary, but makes it easier to figure out which revs go together.
+This isn't necessary, but makes it easier to figure out which changes go together.
-Note that you'll have to replace `no` with the ID of the original rev.
+Note that you'll have to replace `no` with the ID of the original change.

     $ jj desc -m "$(jj log --no-graph -r no -T 'description')"